Big block power, a proper Super Sport look, and cool extras (like a sunroof) make this 1969 Chevrolet El Camino a true standout classic.

 Nice custom touches continue inside.
 After all, the factory never gave you black seats with attractive and comfy blue cloth inserts.
 The door panels, carpeting, and dash are all looking nice and finished in a tasteful black or blue to give this a well-done and colorful package.
 This is the kind of classic that’s built for driving, so you have nice extras, like a tilt steering column and auxiliary readouts.
 And while you have the upgraded tunes of the AM/FM/CD stereo, we really know your favorite soundtrack begins under the hood.

 A proper SS396-style machine needs 396 cubic inches of big block power.
 It has all the proper pieces for you to show it off, like the shining valve covers and air topper with callouts.
 There are even the right supporting components, like an HEI ignition, Optima red top battery, and an aluminum radiator.
 But what you’ll really like about the motor are the go-fast goodies attached.
 This has an Edelbrock four-barrel carburetor, Holley aluminum intake, and long tube headers.
 It’s a strong-running total package, and there’s a deep rumble from the dual exhaust.
 The three-speed automatic transmission feeds a stout 12-bolt rear end.
 And the Chevelle SS connection is seen in the back with the boxed trailing arms and rear sway bar.
 Add in power steering and power brakes with discs up front, and this makes for a powerful street machine that’s under your control.

 More info: Listing has ended.
-Search on eBay for similar 1969 Chevrolet El Camino
+Click to search on eBay for similar 1969 Chevrolet El Camino (Affiliate link)

 Location: Mesa, Arizona, United States